SQLBits

 SQLBits is the largest community-led SQL Server and Microsoft Data Platform conference in Europe, founded in 2007 by a group of individuals who are passionate about the Microsoft SQL Server and Azure product suite.
 Volunteers include committee members, speakers, helpers and industry sponsors who come together to provide Microsoft SQL Server education.

 SQLBits is now held once a year.
 Sessions are recorded and hosted on the SQLBits website and are freely available to everyone for download.

 One of the key principles of SQLBits is that it is a community led conference that is not located in any one specific area of the UK.
 Instead, the conference reaches out to the SQL Server community by moving the event around the UK.

-There have been 17 SQLBits Conferences to date.
+There have been 20 SQLBits Conferences to date plus an online only event.
 The key dates and locations are listed below: